Cold sores & Fever blisters -

-A cold sore is a type of facial lesion that either forms on a person's lips or else on the skin in the area immediately adjacent to their mouth.
-(Pictures / Diagram)
+- A cold sore (sometimes referred to as a fever blister, see below) is a type of skin lesion that either forms on a person's lips, or else on the face in the area immediately surrounding the mouth, including possibly portions of the nose.
+(Photos)

 Is there a difference between cold sores and fever blisters?

-While there are a number of risk factors and triggers for cold sore outbreaks, their underlying cause is the herpes simplex virus.
-However, in most cases, not the type of "herpes" that you're probably thinking of right now.
+The causative agent of cold sores (not to be confused with factors that trigger actual outbreaks) is the herpes simplex virus.
+In most cases, however, it's not the type of "herpes" that you're probably thinking of right now.

 There are actually two types of herpes virus.
 They are referred to as "type 1" and "type 2."
 Here's the difference between them.

-- Herpes simplex virus type 1 ("HSV1") generally only infects those body tissues that lie "above the waistline" and it is HSV1 that causes cold sores in the majority of cases.
+Herpes type 1 generally only infects those body tissues that lie "above the waistline" and it's this virus that causes cold sores in the majority of cases.

-- Herpes simplex virus type 2 ("HSV2") usually only infects those body tissues that lie "below the waistline."
-It is this virus that is also known as "genital herpes."
-Herpes simplex virus type 2 is not usually the virus that causes a person's cold sores, although it can.
+Herpes type 2 usually only infects those body tissues that lie "below the waistline."
+It's this version of the virus that's also referred to as "genital herpes."
+HSV2 is not usually the virus responsible for oral herpes lesions, although it's possible.

-Cold sores are not a sign of a recently acquired herpes simplex infection but instead a reactivation of virus particles already living in your body.
-Cold sores occur when herpes virions, which have been lying dormant ("asleep"), become reactivated.
+Cold sores are not a sign of a recently acquired herpes simplex infection but instead a reactivation of virus particles (virions) already living inside your body.
+A sore forms when herpes virions, which have been lying dormant ("asleep"), become active again.